DataDog/documentation/content/en/observability_pipelines/architecture.md

 ## Overview

-Deploy Observability Pipelines Worker into your infrastructure, like any other service to intercept and manipulate data, and then forward it to your destinations.
+Deploy Observability Pipelines Worker into your infrastructure like any other service to intercept and manipulate data, and then forward it to your destinations.
 Each Observability Pipelines Worker instance operates independently, so that you can scale the architecture with a simple load balancer.

 This guide walks you through the recommended aggregator architecture for new Observability Pipelines Worker users.
 Specifically these topics: